ETS-PoliTO/esp32-sniffer/README.md

 	- `SNIFFING_TIME`: time of sniffing
 	- etc...

-### Variables configuration
+### Variables Configuration

-In order to configure the variables mentioned above, open your terminal within the project folder and run:
+In order to configure the variables above:

+1. Open your terminal within the project folder and run

        make menuconfig

-1. Select the menu you want to modify
+2. Select the menu you want to modify
-2. Edit variables as you like
+3. Edit variables as you like

-### Add customised Menu
+### Add Customised Menu

 You can also add different menus with different variables:

-1. Open `Kconfig.projbuild`.
+1. Open `Kconfig.projbuild`
-2. Start menu with: *menu <$yourMenuName>*.
+2. Start a new menu

+       menu $yourMenuName

-3. Add the variables you need.
+3. Add the variables you need
-4. End menu with: *endmenu*.
+4. End menu

+       endmenu

 # Components